Best Hiking Boots Canada: Top Trail-Ready, All-Season Picks

 CC-Los Men's Waterproof Hiking Boots Lightweight & All Day Comfort, Brown

 The CC-Los Men’s Waterproof Hiking Boots are a budget-friendly option for hikers who want reliable, no-nonsense performance on Canadian trails.
 Built with a waterproof membrane and a premium split leather upper, they’re designed to keep your feet dry in slush and light rain while still feeling like lightweight hiking boots rather than heavy winter footwear.
 A rubber toe cap and reinforced heel give you extra protection on rocky terrain, and the grippy rubber outsole helps on wet roots and loose gravel.
 Underfoot, an EVA midsole adds cushioning and energy return for all-day comfort on longer day hikes.
-There’s no official temperature rating, so you’ll likely want warm socks for sub-zero days, but as all season hiking boots for shoulder seasons and mild winter use, they offer strong value for trail hiking boots in Canada.
+There’s no official temperature rating, so you’ll likely want warm socks for sub-zero days, but for shoulder seasons and mild winter use, they offer strong value on Canadian trails.

 Pros